ats-okazaki/ats-okazaki.github.io/cv.md

 3. Morita, M., Kajita, H., **Okazaki, A.**, Ueda, N., Umeda, K., Yamaoka, K., Uchida, E., Kawahata, H., Evaluation of Bicarbonate Flux through Groundwater and River Water at the Western Foothill of Mt.
 Choka, *submitted to Geochemical Journal*
 1. Ishidoya, S., Sugawara, S., **Okazaki.
 A.**, First detection of variations in present day’s delta-18O of atmospheric O2 and its application to evaluate changes in oxygen, carbon, and water cycles. *submitted to ACP* [EGUsphere](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-654/)
 2. Cheng, J., Cauquoin, A., Yang, Y., **Okazaki, A.**, and Yoshimura, K., Unravelling the contrasting impacts of ENSO on stable water isotopes in precipitation over the northern versus southern Tibetan Plateau. *submitted to JC*
-1. Otsuka, T., **Okazaki, A.**, Masaki, O., Kotsuki, S., Convex Optimization of Initial Perturbations toward Quantitative Weather Control. *submitted to GRL*
+1. Otsuka, T., **Okazaki, A.**, Masaki, O., Kotsuki, S., Convex Optimization of Initial Perturbations toward Quantitative Weather Control. *submitted to NPG* [EGUsphere](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1952/)
 1. **Okazaki, A.**, On the observation errors in climate proxies in paleoclimate reconstruction with data assimilation, *in prep.*
 1. McKinney, M., and Okazaki.
 A., Intercomparison of the paleoclimate reconstruction products with data assimilation over the last millennium. *in prep.*
 2. Cauquoin, A., Maksym, G., Hayoung, B., **Okazaki, A.**, and Yoshimura, K., Modeling of tritium release into the atmosphere during the Fukushima accident. *in prep.*